joaoGFG/joaoGFG/README.md

-# 👋 Welcome to my profile
+# 👋 Welcome to my profile!

 🚀 Student of **Analysis and Systems Development at FIAP**.
 📊 Here you will find my projects, studies, and programming experiments.